hansifer/grunt-file-info/README.md

 | Minified |   17.9 kB |   19.7 kB |
 | Gzipped  |    3.9 kB |    4.1 kB |
 ```
-<nowiki>*</nowiki> _given that any of the size values for "Version 1" have changed.
+<nowiki>*</nowiki> _Text is written to the destination file in this case only if any of the size values for "Version 1" have changed.
 Note that "Version 2" values in this case are simply propagated from the existing text in the file._

 #### Kitchen Sink

-The following comprehensive example shows the use of multiple `file_info` targets that write source file information to the same portion of a README.md file.
+The following comprehensive example shows the use of multiple `file_info` targets that write file information about a number of source files to the same portion of a README.md file.

 ```js
 grunt.initConfig({